 The picture of the colors coming ashore in Vietnam is the only picture of any US Military unit arriving in Vietnam.
-It was first printed in Newsweek in 1975. to the magazine wrote requesting a copy of the picture which they gladly sent to me with the proviso that Newsweek retained the photo rights.
-The picture may not equal the WW II Iwo Jima flag raising picture - but for the Bullwhip Squadron, and the 1st Air Cav Vietnam era veterans, it sure is a great picture of the First of the Ninth leadership, with the dog Susy coming across the beach at Qui Nhon on 13 September 1965!
+It was first printed in Newsweek in 1975. wrote to the magazine requesting a copy of the picture which they gladly sent to me with the proviso that Newsweek retained the The picture photo rights. may not equal the WW II Iwo Jima flag raising picture - but for the Bullwhip Squadron, and the 1st Air Cav Vietnam era veterans, it sure is a great picture of the First of the Ninth leadership, with the dog Susy coming across the beach at Qui Nhon on 13 September 1965!

-The article by LTC Bert Chole reminds me to tell you that he is an author of a book written about his tour of duty with the First of the Ninth in Hopefully, Bert Vietnam. will take some orders from the reunion attendees for his book.
-Of particular interest is the forward to the book - it is dedicated to Col John B. Stockton. the Father Modern Air Cavalry.
+The article by LTC Bert Chole reminds me to tell you that he is an author of a book written about his tour of duty with the First of the Ninth in Vietnam.
+Hopefully, Bert will take some orders from the reunion attendees for his book.
+Of particular interest is the forward to the book - it is dedicated to Col John B. Stockton, the Father of Modern Air Cavalry.

 The Fort Rucker Aviation Museum has been undergoing a major roof repair for the past 6 months and may be closed to normal tours/visits during the BW Sqdn reunion dates.
-However. the museum curator has assured me that he will arrange a special tour for those of you who have never seen this facility.
+However, the museum curator has assured me that he will arrange a special tour for those of you who have never seen this facility.
 I'll provide an update at the reunion.

-I have previously Museum's mentioned the Flight Lines computer data base site.
+I have previously mentioned the Museum's Flight Lines computer data base site.
 Individuals and units can place their personal aviation or unit history into this data base which then can be viewed/seen on a TV screen by anyone.
-It's a great preserve way to your personal military history for children vour grandchildren to see.
+It's a great to preserve personal military history for children and grandchildren to see.

 This 1998 reunion is sure to be the largest of the 3 reunions of the BW Sqdn.
-By expanding the membership roles this past sprung, the organization has really grown.
+By expanding the membership roles this past spring, the organization has grown!!!
 We appreciate all of your support.